andallas/KATT2/README.md

 *Dive Bomber*
 ```
-An enemy that approaches the bottom or side of the screen in a relatively slow, easy to target path.
+An enemy that comes from the side of the screen in a relatively slow, easy to target path.
 When it reaches a critical distance, it releases its bullets and then swoops back to the other end of
 the screen rather quickly.
 ```

 *Wing*
 ```
 A small group of ships acting together.
+These ships are generally some form of popcorn ship.
 ```

 *Flood*